Demand and supply

 This basic process applies to both underground and surface operations.

 The world's principal gold refineries are based near major mining centres or precious metals processing centres worldwide.
 In terms of capacity, the largest is the Rand Refinery in Germiston, South Africa.
-On the basis of output, the largest is the Johnson Matthey refinery in Salt Lake City, US.

 Rather than buying gold and then selling it onto the market later, the refiner typically takes a fee from the miner.